anishrajeev/ASLCI/README.md

 Some examples are included<br />
 If something is not parsing, throw more parantheses at it :)<br />
 STLC is normalizing so it is not turing complete yet(Can't do recursion etc) <br />
-The addition of recursive types(plan is equirecursive) will fix this!
+The addition of recursive types(plan is equirecursive) will fix this! <br />